All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 Insulin-like Growth Factor-1 Long R3 (IGF-1 LR3) is a modified version of naturally occurring IGF-1 with an extended half-life and enhanced potency.
 This peptide directly promotes cellular growth, protein synthesis, and tissue regeneration, making it particularly valuable for complex reconstructive procedures or surgeries involving significant tissue loss.
-IGF-1 LR3 works by binding to IGF receptors and activating pathways crucial for cell survival and growth.
+IGF-1 LR3 works by binding to IGF receptors and activating pathways important for cell survival and growth.

 Clinical Evidence